 Pack extra veggies as mentioned above and don’t forget to bring some extra protein just in case.
 Deli meat, jerky, tuna packets, and hard-boiled eggs are great options to ensure you’re getting that protein in!

 This also goes for alcoholic beverages.
 If you know you want to enjoy a few drinks, make sure you have low-sugar, low-calorie mixers on hand (flavored seltzers, zero-sugar drinks like Zevia, and flavored electrolyte packets such as Ultima Replenisher are my go-to options).

 Additionally, you can plan to bring a recipe that you know fits into your goals but is still super tasty.
-I put together a few of my favorite Thanksgiving recipes for you that are great low-carb, lower-calorie options.
+I put together a few of my favorite Thanksgiving and Christmas recipes for you that are great low-carb, lower-calorie options.

 This is another ‘volume’ hack and will help fill up your belly.